 Cook: and for women also if they’ve had certain complications in pregnancy, such as preeclampsia or a severe form of hypertension in pregnancy - we’re learning that they may convey a risk for heart disease down the line.

-Narrator: Other risk factors for heart disease include high blood pressure, diabetes, being overweight or obese, or having low physical activity levels.
-For more information about heart health and reducing risk of heart disease, visit www.nhlbi.nih.gov.
+Narrator: Seven years ago NHLBI started a landmark campaign called Heart Truth, which makes women aware of heart disease.
+For more information visit www.hearttruth.gov.
 Health Matters is produced by the National Institutes of Health, part of the U.S. Department of Health and Human Services.